nicobao/personal-notebook/003_opinionated_git_workflow.md

 1. Create a new branch for the experimental dev
 1. Send PRs to that branch and trigger CI as if it was `main`
 1. Keep going with the normal workflow for the rest of the development
-1. Eventually merge the experiemental branch into main
+1. Eventually merge the experimental branch into main